jvaltin/BitBox_v2_workshop/README.md

 ## Step 1: Setup

+### Option 1 - Fedora Live USB

-To get started, get the Fedora live USB containing the build environment or install the docker image.
+To get started, get the Fedora live USB containing the build environment.
 We recommend using the live USB, because there is no need to download anything.

-Also, if you're on Mac, you might not be able to run docker in privileged mode.
-If you prefer docker anyway, for example because you do not want to reboot, follow these steps:
+### Option 2 - Download the docker image

+If you do not want to use the Live USB, e.g. because you do not want to reboot and leave your system, you can download our docker image.

+> Careful, it's about 1.5GB big and, for OSX users, flashing the BitBox doesn't work from inside docker!

 ### Install and run the docker daemon